 The Kicking Horse Canyon, located just east of Golden, BC, is one of the most rugged and scenic sections to be found on the Trans-Canada Highway.
 As a tourist and commercial transportation corridor, the highway carries more than 10,000 vehicles daily during the summer.
 While the mix varies by season, up to 30% of the traffic consists of commercial vehicles moving millions of dollars in goods to serve interprovincial and international trade.
-Three phases of work have transformed 21 kilometres of narrow, winding two-lane highway into a modern four-lane, 100 km/h standard.
-Construction of the fourth and final phase to complete the remaining – and most difficult – 4.8 kilometres is expected to be substantially complete in winter 2023-24.
+Three phases of work have previously transformed 21 kilometres of narrow, winding two-lane highway into a modern four-lane, 100 km/h standard.
+Major construction of the fourth and final phase to complete the remaining – and most difficult – 4.8 kilometres began in early 2021.

 An overview of the project with photos, videos and more.